-Uninstall the VPN app you’re running, sign in to your VPN account and set up the VPN.
-Find the latest version for your device and then reconnect, then see if you can access BBC.
+Uninstall the VPN app you’re running, sign in to your VPN account, and set up the VPN.
+Find the latest version for your device and reconnect, then see if you can access BBC.

 To set up the VPN in Windows 10, do the following: